 Courtney learned her legal skills under some of the country’s top attorneys at Arnold & Porter and Fulbright & Jaworski in Washington, D.C., and then at Barnett & Alagia, Alagia, Day, Marshall, Mintmire & Chauvin, as well as Woodward, Hobson & Fulton in Louisville.

 She started her career doing insurance defense with John M. Bush at the Bush Law Office and opened her legal practice with her brother in the fall of 2001.

-Courtney concentrates her practice primarily in the areas of adoption, family law and probate.
-Courtney is a Guardian Ad Litem in private custody and divorce cases, and represents abused and neglected children weekly on the dependency, neglect and abuse docket in Jefferson Family Court Division Ten.
+Courtney concentrates her practice primarily in the areas of adoption, and family law.
+In addition, Courtney is a Guardian Ad Litem in private custody and divorce cases and represents abused and neglected children weekly on the dependency, neglect, and abuse docket in Jefferson Family Court Division Six.

 She has served on the Boards of Junior League of Louisville, Kentucky Country Day School, and the Shelby County Humane Society, where she still serves as legal counsel.
 Courtney is active with the Fillies, Inc., an organization that does volunteer work surrounding the Derby Festival.
 Courtney has done a great deal of work representing domestic violence victims pro bono through the Legal Aid Society and Center for Women and Families.
 She has also been involved with Greater Louisville Outstanding Women (GLOW) & The Brandeis Inn of Court.
 Additionally, she is on the board of PAWS Chicago.

 Courtney holds licenses in Kentucky, Illinois, and Indiana.

 Rated one of the three best divorce lawyers in Louisville, Kentucky.